iric-soft/km/README.rst

 find_report:
 ------------
-This tool parse find_mutation output to reformat it in tabulated file more user friendly.
+This tool parse find_mutation output to reformat it in more user friendly tabulated file.

 .. code:: shell